 Compassion is personal.

 Have you experienced the joy of deliberately and delightfully meeting the specific needs of a person with a name and a face you know?
 I remember a particularly tough time for us when a friend of mine shopped with two baskets—one for her family, the other for our family.
-Everything she bought for her family for Thanksgiving, she bought for us, including all the staples to make everything we’d need.
+Everything she bought for her family for Thanksgiving, she bought for us, including all the staples to make everything we would need.
 When she pulled up in my driveway, I was absolutely floored by her love in action.
 Compassion is personal.

 Lesson #3 is this: God’s provision is meant to be shared.
 Give it generously.